Liberal Party (Philippines): 1946 elections: The Rise of Manuel Roxas

 The Liberal Party started as the "Liberal Wing" of the Nacionalista Party, led by Manuel Roxas and Elpidio Quirino.
-The Liberal Wing is formed due to intention of Roxas to run as president for the presidential election which he, and his supporters called and lobbied to the United States Congress to be early.
-When President Sergio Osmeña was officially selected as Nacionalista presidential nominee, Roxas and Quirino officially founded the "Liberal Wing" into Liberal Party in January 19, 1946.
-Roxas and Quirino where the party's presidential and vice presidential nominee respectively, and became victorious over the administration ticket of Osmeña and Amang Rodriguez.
+The Liberal Wing is formed due to Roxas' intention to run as president in the 1946 Philippine presidential election which he, and his supporters called and lobbied to the United States Congress to be early.
+When President Sergio Osmeña was officially selected as the Nacionalista Party's presidential nominee, Roxas and Quirino officially split from the party and founded the Liberal Party on January 19, 1946.
+Roxas and Quirino were the party's presidential and vice presidential nominee respectively, and were victorious over the administration ticket of Osmeña and Amang Rodriguez.
 After their presidential election performance, they dominated the House elections won the majority of 49 seats, and the senate race in 1947 winning six over eight seats.

 Quirino to Magsaysay's presidency: 1948–1957

 1948: Quirino succeeds Roxas, but facing impeachment attempt

-After the death of President Roxas in April 15, 1948 at Clark Air Base, Pampanga, due to multiple heart attacks, Elpidio Quirino assumed the presidency.
+After the death of President Roxas on April 15, 1948, at Clark Air Base, Pampanga, due to multiple heart attacks, Elpidio Quirino assumed the presidency.